cassidyhall94/lem-in/README.md

 <h1 align="center">USAGE</h1>

+First, run `./build.sh`

-Please type `bin/lem-in maps/example00.txt` into the terminal replacing the file name as needed.
+Then run `bin/lem-in maps/example00.txt` into the terminal replacing the file name as needed.

 There is also the ability to run the following commands in the terminal: